Universalization and the Origins of Fiscal Capacity: The static framework

-The equilibrium tax base $T^*(\kappa,\sigma)$ increases monotonically in $\kappa$: moral agents comply more, expanding the tax base regardless of whether the elite diverts or provides.
-Because the revenue gain is larger when funds are allocated to productive uses, the expansion is greatest under provision (denominator $1-\kappa\,\alpha$) compared to rents (denominator $1-\kappa\,\sigma\,\theta(\sigma)$).
-Hence stronger morality not only raises compliance in general, but also amplifies the fiscal returns to development-oriented elites, making public provision relatively more attractive.
+Beyond the allocation margin, the equilibrium tax base $T^*(\kappa,\sigma)$ is monotone in $\kappa$: moral agents comply more, expanding capacity regardless of the allocation.
+The expansion is greatest under provision, since the denominator $1-\kappa\alpha$ at $g^*=1$ falls more steeply in $\kappa$ than $1-\kappa\sigma\theta(\sigma)$ does at $g^*=0$.
+Stronger morality thus operates on two margins simultaneously: it amplifies the fiscal returns to provision and shifts the elite's optimal allocation toward it, disciplining elites into providing public goods even when $\alpha<\theta(\sigma)$.

-Proposition~\ref{prop:Elite} shows that morality can discipline elites into providing public goods even when such behavior is not materially optimal.
-When $\alpha < \theta(\sigma)$, the elite values public spending less than citizens, yet for sufficiently high $\kappa$ it still chooses $g^* = 1$.
-The morality threshold $\bar{\kappa}(\alpha,\sigma)$ falls with $\alpha$ and, for moderately productive spending ($\alpha > 1/2$), also with institutional strength $\sigma$.
-In these cases, better institutions and stronger moral norms are complements: both reduce the moral discipline required for provision.
-In equilibrium, widespread moral compliance expands the tax base and raises the fiscal return to provision, effectively substituting for formal accountability and sustaining public good provision under weak institutions.

-The equilibrium tax base $T^*(\kappa,\sigma)$ increases monotonically in $\kappa$: as morality strengthens, citizens comply more, expanding the feasible revenue set regardless of whether the elite diverts or provides.
-The expansion is, however, larger under public provision than under rents.
-When $g^* = 1$, the relevant denominator is $1 - \kappa\,\alpha$, which falls more steeply in~$\kappa$ than $1 - \kappa\,\sigma\,\theta(\sigma)$ in the rent case.